 The Field and Stream Rescue Team holds several projects a year that count on community volunteers to participate and aid in cleaning, general stream rehabilitation and native tree and shrub plantings.
 The goal is to educate communities through hands-on activities and create an overall cleaner, more natural environment.
 Each cleanup removes debris and litter from the streams and creeks to reduce potential harmful material from entering the Great Lakes, our freshwater resource.
 Cleanups also improve water flow and reduce stagnant water where mosquitoes breed.

 The Great Canadian Shoreline Cleanup allows participants to register for a cleanup any time of the year, anywhere land connects to water.
 Search the interactive map to lead or join a cleanup.
-Nearly 60,000 registrants cleaned more than 2,000 shorelines across Canada in 2015, removing almost 180,000 kilograms of litter from more than 3,000 kilometres of shoreline.

 The Halton Children's Water Festival incorporates Ontario curriculum requirements to offer fun, hands-on learning activities every September.
 Nearly 60 interactive activities teach children in Grade 2 to Grade 5 about: